 Now it really doesn’t matter if you choose to keep your hair long or short; you’ll still be accepted in a band as long as you have the necessary skills.

 3. Long Hair is Great for Headbanging

-For those who don’t know what headbanging is, this is when musicians or music listeners wave their head back and forth to the rhythm of the music they are playing or listening to.
-If you have been to any rock music concert or watch metalheads perform, you’re definitely familiar with this.
+For those who don’t know what headbanging is, this is when musicians or music listeners wave their heads back and forth to the rhythm of the music they are playing or listening to.
+If you have been to any rock music concert or watched metalheads perform, you’re definitely familiar with this.